 Dominique Kelly, Media Studies PhD Student

-Dominique is a 2025 PhD graduate in the Faculty of Information and Media Studies at Western University.
+Dominique Kelly is a 2025 PhD graduate and current Research Associate in the Faculty of Information and Media Studies at Western University.
 She holds a BA in Rhetoric and Professional Writing and an MA in Rhetoric and Communication Design from the University of Waterloo.

 Dominique joined the LiT.RL team in 2020.
-She collaborated with the lab on projects related to supporting users’ subjective wellbeing in online communities and evaluating artificial intelligence text-generators like ChatGPT.
-Dominique also collaborated with Dr. Rubin on several publications related to dark patterns, examining tactics that interfere with users’ attempts to delete their online accounts as well as tactics that encourage excessive social media use.
+She collaborated with the lab on projects related to supporting users’ subjective wellbeing in online communities and evaluating generative AI tools like ChatGPT.
+Dominique also collaborated with Dr. Rubin on several studies related to dark patterns, examining tactics that interfere with users’ attempts to delete their online accounts as well as tactics that encourage excessive social media use.

 Contact: dkelly48@uwo.ca